-Session object in ASP are there to store user specific information.
+Session ID and Session Object in ASPSession object in ASP are there to store user specific information.
 In most cases sessions are used to maintain state as the user navigates through different pages.
 Some data we can pass by using query string, web forms and cookies but session variables has distinctive role than other ways while carrying data to different pages.

 Say we want to carry the member login status to different pages and with this information the member can enter to members only pages.
 Here the session variables are stored at server side ( not at client side ) and it is connected to user browser.
 As long as the browser window is in contact with server, session details will be available and if there is no interaction from user end within a specific time the sessions variables will be destroyed.
 The user also can end or abandon the session.
 Let us learn some details about session object here.